biancachiusano/Thesis/README.md

 ### Bianca Caissotti di Chiusano (i6245461)
 #### NLP-based Feature Extraction and Document Clustering of ECHR Case Violations Regarding Article 10: Freedom of Expression
 ## Running the code:
-To do run the whole project and observe how a case law document (.txt) is preprocessed ect. run main.py
+To run the whole project and observe how a case law document (.txt) is preprocessed ect. run main.py

-To perform clustering only: run clustering.py (make sure you provide a valid DataFrame containing facts from all the violation/nonviolation documents that you want to cluster)
+To perform clustering or LDA topic modelling: you can run the jupyter notebooks in the models directory (make sure to use the differently processed facts in the csvs **non_violation_csv** and **violation_csv**)

 ## About this thesis:
 Title: "NLP-based Feature Extraction and Document Clustering of ECHR Case Violations Regarding Article 10: Freedom of Expression"